EveSeward/Tutorial-for-Spatial-Autocorrelation-Analysis-in-R/README.md

 ### Step 7: Map variables of interest

-The first step in mapping our variables of interest is by creating two ‘map objects’ called map_Income, and map_French.
+The first step in mapping our variables of interest is by creating two ‘map objects’ called "map_Income", and "map_French".
 We use the "tmap" package to access our mapping functions.
 For example, "tm_shape" to tell R what variable we are mapping and the function "tm_polygons" to customize the parameters for our map design elements.
 Next, we will print the maps side by side for comparison, using the function "tmap_arrange".
 The code and output maps for median total income and percentage of population with French knowledge are shown below:

 ```{r StudyArea, echo=TRUE, eval=TRUE, warning=FALSE}